heber737/local-weather-app/README.md

-# Markdown Previewer
+# Local Weather App

 ## Project Description

-This app consist of a local weather app.
+This app consists of a local weather app.
 You can use it to check the current weather in your area, as long as you have a geolocation service available in your device.

 ## Technology Stack